HMS Griffon (1896): Service

 Griffon departed for the Mediterranean Squadron, together with sister ship Earnest, in September 1898, and was still serving in the Mediterranean in January 1900.
 She visited Greek waters in September 1902, and Lieutenant Harry Charles John Roberts West was appointed in command when she was back at Malta in late October 1902.
+In early January 1903 she took part in a three-weeks cruise with other ships of her squadron in the Greek islands around Corfu.
 Griffon returned to British waters in 1906.
 In early 1910, Griffon, part of the Nore Destroyer Flotilla, was refitted at Chatham Dockyard.

 On 30 August 1912 the Admiralty directed all destroyers were to be grouped into classes designated by letters based on contract speed and appearance.
 As a four-funneled 30-knotter destroyer, Griffon was assigned to the B Class.
 In 1912, older destroyers were transferred to patrol flotillas, with Griffon forming part of the Seventh Flotilla, based at Devonport, by March 1913.
 Griffon remained part of the Seventh Flotilla in June 1914.
 Griffon entered refit at Pembroke Dockyard in July 1914.

 In January 1915, Griffon was based at Scapa Flow, as one of a force of 29 destroyers used for local patrols of this key anchorage, the base for the Grand Fleet.
 Griffon remained attached to the Grand Fleet at Scapa Flow in February 1918, but by March 1918 had transferred to the Irish Sea Flotilla.
 On 19 May 1918, she was one of several warships dispatched to investigate a sighting report of a periscope by an airship off the Lleyn Peninsula in North Wales.
 No submarine was destroyed in the resulting operations.
 Griffon was based at Holyhead on Anglesey for operations in the Irish sea at the end of the war.